-Endowment funds are permanent funds where the principle is invested and grants made through interest, dividends and grants.
-Because the principle is not spent, the endowment funds provide scholarship assistance in perpetuity.
+Endowment funds are permanent funds where the principal is invested and grants made through interest, dividends and grants.
+Because the principal is not spent, the endowment funds provide scholarship assistance in perpetuity.
 Non-endowment funds are not permanent, where the entire fund is available immediately for grantmaking.

 What size scholarship will I award?